Floorp-Projects/l10n-central/Windows-l10-central/id/extensions/spellcheck/hunspell/README_permissions.txt

 > If you and other contributors, if any, don't want to relicense your
 > work (dictionary files) to tri-license, I can make it to be an
 > extensions and put it as an add-ons on add-ons.mozilla.org.
 Although
-> this can be a step backward, since users of Floorp (and maybe later
+> this can be a step backward, since users of firefox (and maybe later
 > thunderbird mail client) must download separate "software" to check
 > their "saalh keitk" (misspelling).
 >